Opens 1 April 2024

 4. Have acted as a positive professional role model and developer of the mentees clinical skills/knowledge to deliver evidence-based health care to patients

 5. Demonstrate a contribution to ACNP/NP roles and patients access to evidence-based health care in Australia

 6. Other attributes contributing to the worthiness of the award being bestowed

-- Official presentation at the ACNP National Conference Gala Awards Dinner, to be held at the Crown Conference Centre, Melbourne, Vic on 13 October 2023
+- Official presentation at the ACNP National Conference Gala Awards Dinner, to be held at the Cairns Conference Centre, QLD on 8 November 2024

 The judging will be conducted by the ACNP Awards and Scholarships Committee.

 Final recommendations will go to the National Board for endorsement.